 C. Public Access Adjacent to Waterbodies.
-Pursuant to AS 38.05.127, legal public access will be reserved in order to protect the public's right to travel to and along the shore of a waterbody without encouraging trespass.
+Pursuant to AS 38.05.127, legal public access will be reserved in order to protect the public's right to travel to and along the ordinary high water (OHW) of a waterbody without encouraging trespass.
 Permits, leases, and plans of operation for commercial and industrial uses, transportation facilities, pipelines and other water dependent uses may be authorized on state uplands adjacent to waterbodies if their activities are consistent with the management intent for the area and if they maintain tideland and stream bank access, and protect important fish and wildlife habitat, public water supplies, and public recreation.
 Trails and other forms of non-motorized public access are generally considered to be appropriate within these areas, if they meet the conditions listed in 11 AAC 96.025.

 Where feasible and prudent, there should be setbacks between these activities and adjacent waterbodies.
 The width of this setback may vary depending upon the type and size of the use, but must be adequate to maintain public access to and along riparian areas.
+The amount of impervious surface created within the riparian area should be minimized.

 D. Protection of Land Adjacent to High Value Waterbodies.
-When the management intent for state land adjacent to waterbodies (including tidelands, streams, or lakes) is to protect wildlife habitat, anadromous or high value resident fish streams, or provide for intensive recreation uses associated with fishing, picnicking, hunting, camping, or other similar uses, the state should retain ownership of the adjacent uplands.
+When the management intent for state land adjacent to waterbodies (including shorelands, streams, or lakes) is to protect wildlife habitat, anadromous or high value resident fish streams, or provide for intensive recreation uses associated with fishing, picnicking, hunting, camping, or other similar uses, the state should retain ownership of the adjacent uplands.
 Alternatively, to minimize on-going management responsibilities or for some other public purpose, a riparian buffer should be imposed.
 See Table 2-1 for requirements related to 'riparian buffers'.
 In instances involving a land disposal, the area of a riparian buffer may be reserved as public open space to be maintained by a common interest association.
 Whichever method is chosen, they should be designed to minimize negative impacts on visual character, habitat value, water quality, and ensure public access.